sgraden/vpc/security-groups.md

 If you edit the rules of the default security group, those edited rules will then apply to all current and future servers in the group.

-**Note:** Because Security Groups are not currently editable in the IBM Console UI, rule modifications to the default security group must be made using the REST API, or the experimental `ibmcloud cli`, for example:
+**Notes:** Because Security Groups are not currently editable in the IBM Console UI, inbound rules to allow ping and SSH have been added to the default security group as a convenience.
+These 2 rules will no longer be added to the default security group for new VPCs later in the Beta release timeframe, once the Security Group UI has been released.
+However, they will remain on any default security groups created before this change.
+Rule modifications to the default security group must be made using the REST API, or the experimental `ibmcloud cli`, for example:

 ```
 # Add rules allowing SSH and PING